Section 110: betting shops and offices

 5.2 Consideration of Rental Evidence

-When valuing by comparison with shops the contents of RM 5:920:5 should be considered, or with offices, RM 5:730:5.
+When valuing by comparison with shops the contents of RM 5:920:5 should be considered, or with offices, Rating Manual: section 6 part 3 - section 730 paragraph 5.

 Licensed Betting Offices fall within the Financial & Professional Services Class (A2) of the Town and Country Planning (Use Classes) Order 1987, as amended.

-An awareness should always be maintained of the possibility that different levels of value may prevail for each separate class A1, A2 and A3 - See RM 5:920.
+An awareness should always be maintained of the possibility that different levels of value may prevail for each separate class A1, A2 and A3 - See Rating manual section 6 part 3 - section 920

 Premises included within this class share only one common feature, their use as Licensed Betting Offices.
 It is, therefore, essential that careful consideration is given when comparables are being sought.